-With the 2019 Flash 55, REI Co-op enters the world of ultralight backpacking in a big way.
+REI Co-op entered the world of ultralight backpacking in a big way with the release of their Flash 55 pack a couple years ago.
 For a reasonable $199, the Flash pulls out all the stops: ample storage, removable features including a top lid and compression straps, and a modular design that’s extremely customizable.
-After a challenging four-day trek through the Grand Canyon wearing a fully loaded Flash, we’re happy to report that it performed well across the board, and we think its versatility makes it a capable choice for everyone from weekenders to true ULers.
-Below we break down the REI Flash 55’s weight, carrying comfort, organization, durability, fit and sizing, and more.
-To see how the Flash 55 stacks up, see our article on the best backpacking packs.
+After a challenging four-day trek through the Grand Canyon wearing a fully loaded Flash, we’re happy to report that it performed well across the board, and we think its versatility makes it a capable choice for everyone from weekenders to ultralighters.
+Below we break down the REI Flash 55’s overall performance.
+To see how it stacks up, see our articles on the best backpacking packs and ultralight backpacks.

 The REI Co-op Flash 55’s claim to fame is its Packmod system: a variety of compression straps and organizational features that can all be removed to shed significant weight.
 Fully accessorized, the 55-liter women's model comes in at 2 pounds 10 ounces (the men's version in a size medium is the same weight).
 And in its pared-down state without the top lid, compression straps, and hipbelt and shoulder pockets, it weighs 2 pounds 3 ounces.
-This weight makes the streamlined Flash competitive with some our favorite ultralight models, including the Osprey Lumina 60 (1 pound 14 ounces), Granite Gear Crown2 60 (2 pounds 5.8 ounces), Gossamer Gear Mariposa 60 (1 pound 12 ounces), and Osprey Eja 58 (2 pounds 8.5 ounces).
+This weight makes the streamlined Flash competitive with some our favorite ultralight models, including the Osprey Lumina 60 (1 lb.
+14 oz.), Granite Gear Crown2 60 (2 lbs.
+5.8 oz.), Gossamer Gear Mariposa 60 (1 lb.
+12 oz.), and Osprey Eja 58 (2 lbs.
+8.5 oz.).
 And the best part, in my opinion, is that shedding all the Packmod features doesn’t impact the Flash’s support or carrying comfort in any way.

 I’ll start off by saying that I’m usually hesitant to max out a pack’s capacity and weight recommendation.
 However, for our trip into the Grand Canyon, I made some sacrifices: I didn’t weigh every item on my scale, I packed comfy camp shoes, and I didn’t skimp on warm layers given the questionable forecast.
 I also hauled a rope along for assistance on a notoriously technical section of the route, which added another several pounds.
 However, despite the full 35-pound load (about 5 more pounds than REI's maximum recommended weight), the Flash carried wonderfully.
 The pack felt evenly balanced and the padded hipbelt and internal steel frame proved to be light but stiff, lending ample support.
 Any time the Flash felt slightly top-heavy, I simply readjusted the load lifters on the shoulder straps and carried on comfortably.
 Given its on-trail performance, I’d venture to say that the Flash would probably be able to haul up to 50 pounds without too many sacrifices.